top of page

 THE WALL BETWEEN US: Re-imagining Borders Score

-2. Make art in response to the question: What you would like to see happen at the border in service of healing and/or intercultural exchange?
+2. Find an image of or go to the international border nearest you.
+Make art in response to the question: What you would like to see happen at the border in service of intercultural healing and/or exchange?
 Consider a child's perspective as you make a collage, painting, dance, event, or poetry in service of future generations.

-BORDER ARTISTS TRANSFORM WHAT IS POSSIBLE:
+ARTISTS WHO TRANSFORM WHAT IS POSSIBLE AT THE US/MEXICO BORDER:

 PEDRO REYES: PALAS POR PISTOLAS